minprog/programming-1/10 Lectures/06 Week 3 Monday/10 Monday.md

 * After stepping forward through many more executions of the second loop, printing `i` will give a negative number.

-Let’s move the infinite loop inside the `foo` function for more practice with
+Let's move the infinite loop inside the `foo` function for more practice with
 GDB:

 	#include <stdio.h>